Catie Duckworth

 Anti-Diet Foodie

 I call myself an anti-diet foodie.
-By this, I don’t mean that I disregard health or nutrition when it comes to food.
-I am just so tired of the multi-billion dollar industry that profits off of people’s insecurities about their bodies.
-Our understanding of weight and health are incredibly flawed.
+I am so tired of the multi-billion dollar industry that profits off of people’s insecurities about their bodies.
+Our understanding of weight and health is incredibly flawed.
 I believe in focusing on how food makes us feel physically and emotionally/spiritually, not how it might affect body size.

 My fight against diet culture is a very personal one.
 I spent many years of my life deeply struggling with an eating disorder.
 Although the messages of diet culture sometimes still creep into my mind, I know I will never go on another diet again.
 I have been using the Intuitive Eating model to help mend my relationship with food.